 Self harming is a sign that you are trying to cope with very difficult feelings, and probably need some help.
 Self-injury can also lead to infection, permanent damage and even accidental death.
 Talk to someone, your parents, grandparents, auntie/uncle or other relative, a friend, a parents' friend, a brother or sister, a mentor or the school nurse, a teacher or youth worker.

 If you don’t feel like you can confide in anyone, then go and talk to your GP and seek medical help.

-Your GP may refer you to the Child and Adolescent Mental Health Services (CAMHS), visit their website for help and support.
+Your GP may refer you to Healthy Young Minds, visit their website for help and support.